-Mango Tarts is a sumptuous dessert wherein tart shells are filled with mango cream.
+Mango Tarts recipe is a healthy recipe of a sumptuous dessert wherein tart shells are filled with mango cream.
 It is a very light and healthy dessert as there is no refined sugar or all-purpose flour.

 Unlike regular tart shells, these are made using wheat flour and jaggery powder and are light and crispy. just follow the procedure and you will have the best and healthiest tarts ever.